14.5 Blood

 Leukocytes

-(also called white blood cells) are cells in blood that defend the body against invading microorganisms and other threats.
+Leukocytes (also called white blood cells) are cells in blood that defend the body against invading microorganisms and other threats.
 There are far fewer leukocytes than red blood cells in blood.
 There are normally only about 1,000 to 11,000 white blood cells per microlitre of blood.
 Unlike erythrocytes, leukocytes have a nucleus.
-White blood cells are part of the body’s .
+White blood cells are part of the body’s immune system.
 They destroy and remove old or abnormal cells and cellular debris, as well as attack pathogens and foreign substances.
 There are five main types of white blood cells, which are described in Table 14.5.1: neutrophils, eosinophils, basophils, lymphocytes, and monocytes.
 The five types differ in their specific immune functions.

 Table 14.5.1: Major Types of White Blood Cells